 In 2006, Chris was elected to the House of Representatives serving Connecticut’s 5th district.
 During his time in the House, Chris began his work to grow manufacturing jobs in Connecticut and strengthen our Buy American laws.
 As a member of the House Energy and Commerce Committee, he helped draft the Affordable Care Act, providing health care coverage for millions of Americans.

 In 2012, Chris was elected to the United States Senate.
 As the junior Senator, Chris travels across the state hearing from people in Connecticut about what they want him to be working on in Washington.
-Chris walks across the state each summer, averaging 20 miles a day as he listens to a cross-section of Connecticut residents about their unfiltered concerns and priorities.
+Chris walks across the state every year, averaging 20 miles a day as he listens to a cross-section of Connecticut residents about their unfiltered concerns and priorities.

 Following the shooting at Sandy Hook Elementary, Chris made a promise to the community that he wouldn’t rest until Washington took action to prevent future tragedies.
-He has since become one of strongest voices in Congress fighting to strengthen our gun laws.
+He has since become one of the strongest voices in Congress fighting to strengthen our gun laws.
 He introduced universal background check legislation and supports measures to keep guns out of the hands of criminals and domestic abusers.
 When it appeared that Congress was not going to act following the shooting at Pulse Nightclub, Chris filibustered on the Senate floor for 15 hours to force a vote on gun violence measures.
-Recently, Chris worked across the aisle to pass the bipartisan Fix NICS Act.
-Signed into law in 2018, the bill is the first significant piece of legislation strengthening gun laws to pass since the Sandy Hook shooting.
+After the tragedies in Buffalo and Uvalde, Chris worked across the aisle to break the logjam and pass the Bipartisan Safer Communities Act, the first significant piece of federal gun safety legislation in 30 years.

 When Republicans tried to repeal the Affordable Care Act, Chris helped lead the fight to preserve health coverage for millions of Americans.
 In 2016, Chris worked with Republican Senator Bill Cassidy to author the largest overhaul of our nation’s mental health laws in a generation.
 Signed into law by President Obama, the Mental Health Reform Act breaks down barriers between the physical and mental health systems, trains new child psychiatrists, makes sure insurance companies cover mental health treatment fairly and provides $1 billion to combat the opioid crisis.